|

 Colima, Aztec

 and Toltec civilizations in Mexico.
+Xolos were

 considered sacred dogs by the Aztecs (and also Toltecs, Mayans